DIY OUTDOOR FUN FURNITURE REDO

 Sharing is caring!

-Redone Wrought Iron Patio Furniture on the back patio with a green planter
+diy Wrought Iron Patio Furniture redo on the back patio with a green planter on top

 REDOING THE REDO WITH DOTS!

-Finished redone dark grey just like new wrought iron table and chairs
+DIY base coat of dark grey spray paint looks like a new wrought iron table and chairs

-Personally this is my favorite redo I’ve done so far.
-The polka dots add a splash of color with an amusing vibe.
-Unfortunately I’m not done…the chairs, Ugh!?♀️.
-I have a feeling some choice words are going to pop out of my mouth during that project…Beware Family!
+Unfortunately, I’m not done…the chairs, Ugh!?♀️.
+I have a feeling some choice words are going to pop out of my mouth during that project…Beware, Family!

 This project looked a lot easier than it actually was.
 I kept telling myself if it turns out really bad at least I could spray paint it back to all gray.
 Thank goodness all went as planned…something fun, happy, and with a little bit of WOW!